✨ Instagram integration is live! Tutorial

 Data Fetcher will create any fields that need to be created in the output table, then run the request and enrich the email leads with company and person information from the Clearbit API.

-In order to run this request and enrich the email leads every time an email address is submitted from the contact form, we'll need to create an automation in Data Fetcher.
+In order to run this request and enrich the email leads every time an email address is submitted from the contact form, we'll need to create an Airtable automation to call a Data Fetcher webhook.

-To do this, under Schedule, 'Turn on webhook for request' and then copy the URL.
+To do this, under Webhook, 'Turn on webhook for request' and then copy the URL.

 Then click on Automations at the top of the screen and select 'When a form is submitted.